Femicide in Ciudad Juárez: Local activism

 There have been numerous local efforts that have helped draw attention to the femicides in Juárez.
 In 1999, a group of feminist activists founded Casa Amiga, Juárez's first rape crisis and sexual assault center.
 The center works to provide women in Juárez with a refuge against violence, therapy, legal council, and medical attention.
-In 2002, a social justice movement named Ni Una Mas, which in Spanish means "not one more," was formed to raise international awareness to violence against women in Juárez.
+In 2002, a social justice movement named Ni Una Más (Spanish: "not one more") was formed to raise international awareness of men's violence against women in Juárez.
 The movement consists of a variety of domestic and international organizations and individual activists.

-Ni Una Mas participants demand that the Mexican state implement strategies that prevent violence against women including murder and kidnappings and that the state conduct competent investigations on crimes already committed.
-Nuestras Hijas de Regreso a Casa A.C., which in Spanish means "Our Daughters Back Home" also formed in response to the violence against women in Juárez.
-Nuestras Hijas de Regreso a Casa A.C. has also worked to bring domestic and international media attention to the violence against women in Juárez.
+Ni Una Más participants demand that the Mexican state implement strategies that prevent men's violence against women, including murder and kidnappings, and that the state conduct competent investigations on crimes already committed.
+Nuestras Hijas de Regreso a Casa A.C.
+(Spanish: "Our Daughters Back Home") also formed in response to the men's violence against women in Juárez.
+Nuestras Hijas de Regreso a Casa A.C. has also worked to bring domestic and international media attention to men's violence against women in Juárez.